Weird Ways To Make Fuel

 Algae are a simple type of naturally-occurring aquatic plant found across the globe.
 Interestingly a number of individuals have suggested that these simple organisms may have the potential to revolutionise the fuel industry, and many millions of dollars have already been invested in projects to aid the discovery of the hidden potential of algae.
 The interest in algae was generated by the fact that these simple plants have a high oil content, which can be converted into biodiesel.
 Furthermore algae also have the potential to convert carbohydrates such as sugar into various types of oil, which can then be extracted and converted into a number of different types of fuel.
 Though there still remain some concerns regarding the economic viability of fuels derived from algae and the best ways to unlock the potential of these amazing organisms, significant progress has already been made.
 For example as reported by the Guardian one company has already sold an algae-derived jet fuel to United Airlines, which used it to fly a Boeing 737-800 from Houston to Chicago, the first time a commercial jet flew using a biofuel made using algae.

 A key advantage of algae, as opposed to other potential alternative fuel sources, is that it could feasibly be easily mass-produced, and furthermore algae are a rapid growing plant variety that also has the added advantage of not competing with other agricultural crops designed for production for land.

-Here at Fueltek we are passionate about fuel solutions and have a keen interest in new and innovative fuel technologies.
-We are expert providers of fuel management solutions for the commercial transport industry, and are able to offer a range of different products and services including bunded fuel tanks to meet your requirements.
+Here at Fueltek, we are passionate about fuel solutions and have a keen interest in new and innovative fuel technologies.
+We are expert providers of fuel management systems for the commercial transport industry, and are able to offer a range of different products and services including bunded fuel tanks to meet your requirements.
 For more information about our range of products and services please do not hesitate to contact us and one of our knowledgeable team will be happy to help you with your enquiries.